 -Three Convenient Locations

-You will find our Lice Clinics of America locations in San Antonio, Austin, and Houston to serve you!
+You will find our Lice Clinics of Texas locations in San Antonio, Austin, and Houston to serve you!
 We are easy to find and right around the corner to supply you with the best, most up to date and effective lice treatment options available on the market today.

 -Friendly, Caring and Dedicated Staff

-So many parents walk away from our Lice Clinics of America relieved that they got the help they needed without feeling judged or put down!
+So many parents walk away from our Lice Clinics of Texas relieved that they got the help they needed without feeling judged or put down!
 There is no reason to feel bad for having head lice!
 We get it!
-Head lice happens to the best of us!
+Head lice happen to the best of us!
 No one on our staff is here to criticize you or the situation.
 We are here to support you through it and eliminate your head lice problem for good!